Postgraduate Degrees

 Students can apply for the bursary once a place has been offered on the course.

 Non-EU students cannot apply for The Lir Academy Bursary, but they are eligible for other Trinity College bursaries.
-More information here.
+See more below.

 MFA Playwriting Course Handbook 2023 - 24 click to